lee-jon/codekata/01_FizzBuzz/solution.md

 There are many ways to iterate through a snippet of code.
 The most common in all languages are the for and while loops.
 There are many types of ways to loop through code.
 You can use an if statement to create a loop.
 But there are cleverer ways.
 A traditional way is to use a conditional loop; this is where the program keeps on looping until a condition is met (_until_ loop), or stops being met (_while_ loop).
 An unconditional loop just keeps on looping until the program is forced to stop or crashes!

     while number < 101
       # do the test here!
       # then increase the number by 1!
       number = number + 1
     end

 This will keep on looping until the number exceeds 100.
-A conditional loop is best known when there is a known stop condition and the number of iterations is not known.
-Although this will work, better would be another type of loop called the for loop.
+A conditional loop is best used when there is a known stop condition and the number of iterations is not known.
+Although this will work, better would be another type of loop called the _for_ loop.
 The for loop is different to a conditional loop in that is has an explicit loop counter.
 This is used when the number of times you want to loop is known.
-In a lot of scenarios the for and while loops can be used interchangeably.
+In a lot of scenarios the _for_ and _while_ loops can be used interchangeably.

 Ruby has lots of cool ways of declaring for loops:

 The classic for loop:

     for number in 1..100
       # do the test here!
-     # then increase the number by 1!
     end

 **Upto for loop**

     1.upto(100) do |number|
       # do the test here!
-     # then increase the number by 1!
     end

 **Times iterator**

     100.times do |number|
       # do the test here!
-     # then increase the number by 1!
     end

 Each of these uses the values `[1, 2, 3, 4, ...
 100]` explicitly.